theatrical presentations

 February 26, 2017

-Presented at UCLA by the California Institute for Yiddish Culture and Language
+A staged reading presented at UCLA by the California Institute for Yiddish Culture and Language

 A Dybbuk by Tony Kushner